USF-OS/Lab-CPU-Scheduling/README.md

 The process with the highest priority is run next.
 If two processes have the same priority, then switch between them round robin style.

 ### Insanity
-Choose a random number.
-That PID gets to run (unless it has terminated).
+Choose a random number to determine what process to run.

 ## Algorithm Selector